vedderb/summon-arm-toolchain/README.md

 Based on https://github.com/esden/summon-arm-toolchain

 I have made the following changes:
-* Set the default flags so that everything builds on my system
-* Updated Linaro GCC to version 4.8-2013.07-1
+* Updated GCC to version 6.1
-* Updated Linaro GDB to version 7.6-2013.05
-* Updated newlib to version 2.0.0
+* Updated newlib to version 2.4
-* Build the master branch of openocd (for STM32F4 support)
-* Added st-link support to the openocd build flags
-* Added support for tar.xz archive files
+* Include libopencm3 support as default
-* Removed unused code and patches
-* Adapted the gcc-t-arm patch for gcc 4.8
-* And a few other small changes

 Usage on debian-based linux distributions (e.g. Ubuntu):